file-format/Docs/en/compression/apk.md

   "draft" : "false",
   "toc" : true,
-  "title" : "APK - Android Package File Format", "description":"Learn about APK file format and APIs that can create and open APK files.", "linktitle" : "APK",
+  "title" : "APK - Android Package File Format", "description":"Learn to know what is an APK file and APIs that can create and open APK files.", "linktitle" : "APK",
   "menu" : {
     "docs" : {